-Any company which is incorporated outside the State and establishes a Branch in the State must be registered with the CRO under the E.C.
-(Branch Disclosures) Regulations 1993 (S.I.
-No. 395 of 1993).
+Any company which is incorporated outside the State and establishes a Branch in the State must be registered with the CRO under the Companies Act 2014.
 The registration must take place within one month of the establishment of the branch in the State.
 See Information Leaflet no. 5

-The 1993 Branch Disclosures Regulations implemented the European Communities 11th Council Directive concerning disclosure requirements in respect of branches opened in a Member State by certain types of company governed by the law of another State.
+The disclosure requirements in respect of branches opened in a Member State by certain types of company governed by the law of another State are set out in Part 21 of the Companies Act 2014.
 The Regulations apply to the equivalent of Irish limited liability companies, incorporated in another State, which establish a branch in this State.
-There are some differences between the requirements imposed on a company from a Member State of the European Union and companies from other countries.
+There are some differences between the requirements imposed on a company from a Member State of the European Economic Area and companies from other countries.

 Can a UK Limited Liability Partnership register as a Branch?

 No. A limited liability partnership registered in the UK isn't in a position to register as a Branch of an External Company as it is not a company incorporated with limited liability.
-Any UK registered entity that is not a company incorporated within the scope of the Branch Disclosures Regulations cannot secure a branch registration under the 1993 Regulations.
+Any UK registered entity that is not a company incorporated within the scope of the Act cannot secure a branch registration under the Companies Act 2014.

 Copyright 2015 Public Office Address: Companies Registration Office, Parnell House, 14 Parnell Square, Dublin 1 Phone: +(353 1) 8045200